.env

 No models in the dropdown

 You haven't set a provider API key that matches any enabled entry in config/providers.yaml.
-Set at least ANTHROPIC_API_KEY in .env, or edit the provider registry.
+Set at least ANTHROPIC_API_KEY in .env, or edit the provider registry to enable a different provider.

 The container logs this on startup when no providers are enabled: